Sarah Arel: Co-founder and COO, Chefmade

 Sarah Arel

 Let’s face it: having a successful career and having a favorite menu item at every local take-out joint can often go hand-in-hand.
 But while the #7 fried rice combo can be tasty, it can also be less-than-healthy and uninspired, lacking the reassurance and comfort that comes with a homemade meal.
 Enter Sarah Arel, co-founder of Chefmade.

 Chefmade delivers easily prepared, chef-created meals right to your fridge.
 You pick the menu and the professionals do the rest.
 It’s as easy as click, heat and eat.
 Founding Chefmade — or being the “king” as she likes to tell her husband — means Sarah gets to wake up every day truly loving what she’s doing.
 While that love of food contributes greatly to her success, we’re guessing her advice to be a “little bossy and know what you want” doesn’t hurt, either.
 Of course, how can we not trust the advice of a woman who includes the importance of a good cocktail in her rules to live by?
 We’ll raise a glass to that!

 How did you discover your current job?

 Growing up, I was homeschooled.
 My mom put a lot of time into fostering my creativity and love of food and art.
-After my schoolwork was done each day, I would spend hours doing “arts and crafts,” cooking with my mom and baking with my grandmother.
-Ever since then, I’ve always been a little bit of a “Susie homemaker.”
-I adore throwing big dinner parties, obsessing over every detail and spending hours DIYing the decorations and creating the perfect menu.
+After my schoolwork was done each day, I would spend hours doing arts and crafts, cooking with my mom and baking with my grandmother.
+Ever since then, I've always been a little bit of a "Susie homemaker" I adore throwing big dinner parties, obsessing over every detail and spending hours DIYing the decorations and creating the perfect menu.

 After graduating college, I worked a string of unfulfilling and boring jobs.
 I struggled to find a job in nutrition, so I waitressed and worked in coffee shops before taking a job at Northwestern Memorial Hospital.
 My first position there was as a nutrition operator, which was pretty exciting, because at least it had nutrition in the title and I could pretend to be using my degree.
 In reality, it was terrible and I soon moved on to become an assistant in their breast imaging department.
 I also was doing small catering jobs and working as a personal chef through KitchenSurfing and would occasionally bring in food and treats for my co-workers that I was testing out for my catering gigs.
-One of the physicians I had become close to really enjoyed my food and asked if I would consider preparing meals for her and her husband to eat throughout the week.
-This idea started growing in my mind, and I decided to set up a little test group to see if I could make the idea work.
-I got a few other co-workers on board, as well as some friends.
-I emailed out a new menu each week, then cooked all weekend and delivered on Sunday nights whenever I was finished.

-My husband is a tech genius and set me up with a website and started helping me with marketing (and grocery runs, moral support, everything!).
+My husband is a tech genius and set me up with a website and started helping me with marketing (and grocery runs, moral support, everything.
 I did this all while working full time at the hospital in the beginning, but I then moved to part time, and eventually jumped in to launch Chefmade full time with my husband.

 How do you organize your day?